danming3/Undergraduate-projects/The Cellar Analysis/README.md

 This is the final project for MATH 104C: _Advanced Topics in Numerical Analysis_.
-The professor gave three topics to choose from in the prompt.
+Our professor gave three topics to choose from in the prompt.
 I chose the first two topics.